tgundavelli/Word-Search-Puzzle-in-C/README.md

 4. Multiple Second Letters leading to Dead-ends Problem CHECK
 5. Different First Letters To Pick From CHECK
 6. Created Duplicate Order Character Array CHECK

+7. Was able to add duplicates in PrintArray but not in the char** array itself so unable to add multiple ways

+Lessons learned :
+- keep code concise
+- make sure not to use a lot of memory
+- recursion is useful